junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 about book: "This isn't any old future, it's ours.
 Once we know what's coming, it's fixed."

-Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"

 can't land the Tardis in 1938 because too much time distortion there, like trying to land a plane in a blizzard, even River couldn't do it.
 River gets there by Vortex Manipulator, less bulky than a Tardis, a motorbike through traffic (the whole city is time locked, but Cas can fly there, like running man in the traffic)

 Dean: "Let me get this straight.
 You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
 This isn't your jurisdiction or something?
 Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
 Doctor: "All due respect, who's behind that?
 Also, USA almost trashed twice doesn't mean..."
 River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
 Dean/Cas: "You can say that again."

 Doctor: "People assume that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
 (DW310) (Dean: "That's just so English")

-> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
->
 > Doctor/Cas discuss time flux
 >
 > Dean shows River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
 >
 > all confront Julius Grayle, meet River, cross introductions

+unused comment:

+Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"

 ## Chap 6 The Roman In The Cellar